radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 Kubernetes provides a standard, storage-independent snapshot API through the `VolumeSnapshot` resource in `snapshot.storage.k8s.io/v1`.
 It works with storage drivers that support snapshots, including AWS EBS, Azure Disk, Google Persistent Disk, Ceph, Longhorn, vSphere, and NetApp.

-The procedure is the same for all supported storage drivers.
-The provider-specific value is the storage driver name, which is configured in the `VolumeSnapshotClass`.
+Use the same procedure for each supported storage driver.
+Set the provider-specific driver name in the `VolumeSnapshotClass`.

 A pre-update snapshot of the RadiantOne volumes provides an additional recovery option.
-It does not replace the backup created in the previous step.
-Restoring snapshots is a manual process and requires reinstalling the v8 chart against the restored volumes.
+It does not replace the backup.
+Restoring snapshots requires a manual v8 chart installation that uses the restored volumes.

 Check whether your cluster supports volume snapshots: